Knights of the Round Table: Arthur the Less

 Arthur the Less or Arthur the Little (Arthur le Petit) is an illegitimate son of King Arthur ("Arthur the Great") found only in the Post-Vulgate Cycle.
 After Arthur forces himself on a daughter of a knight named Tanas, he orders the child to be named either Guenevere or Arthur the Less.
-Having been abandoned and raised by a foster mother, the boy appears at Arthur's court on the eve of the Grail Quest when his arrival is miraculously prophesied at Round Table.
-He is knighted by Tristan and soon proves to be superior to even Gawain and Percival, defeating both of them.
+Having been abandoned and raised by a foster mother, the boy appears at Arthur's court on the eve of the Grail Quest when his arrival is miraculously prophesied at the Round Table.
+He is knighted by Tristan and soon proves to be superior to even Gawain and Perceval, defeating both of them.
 However, he is publicly known only as the Unknown Knight, keeping his lineage secret as to not shame his father with the story of his mother's rape.
 Loyal to King Arthur (who is eventually informed about his son's identity by Morgan), he fights in the late wars against domestic and foreign enemies, and is one of Galahad's companions during the Grail Quest.
-After his father's death at Salisbury, Arthur the Less is a candidate for the heir of throne of Logres, however he obsessively hates the Lancelot faction, blaming them for the disaster.
-When he is defeated by Bleoberis in a duel to the death, he curses the entire kingdom in his dying breath.
-The curse manifests itself through King Mark's devastating invasion, which destroys almost all remnants of King Arthur's rule.
+After his father's death at Salisbury, Arthur the Less is a candidate for the heir of throne of Logres, however, he obsessively hates Lancelot's renegade faction, blaming them for the disaster.
+When soon defeated by Bleoberis in a duel to the death, he curses the entire kingdom in his dying breath.
+His curse manifests itself through King Mark's devastating invasion which destroys almost all remnants of King Arthur's rule.

 Bleoberis

+Bleoberis de Ganis is a Knight of the Round Table from the land of Ganis (variants Gan[n]es, Gannis, Gaun[n]es, Gan[n]ys), the place name regarded to mean Vannes in Brittany but usually translated as Gaul by Thomas Malory elsewhere in his version.
+His name may have been derived from the 12th-century Welsh storyteller known in French as Bledhericus, Bleheris or Blihis (Blihos) Bliheris (possibly Bledri ap Cydifor), who is mentioned in several texts, including being credited by both Thomas of Britain and Wauchier de Denain as the original source of their early Arthurian poems.
+References to the narrative authority of one Master Blihis (Maistre Blihis) repeat throughout the Elucidation, wherein the character named Blihos Bliheris also appears as knight.